modelscope/facechain/README.md

 如果您熟悉中文，可以阅读[中文版本的README](./README_ZH.md)。

 FaceChain is a deep-learning toolchain for generating your Digital-Twin.
-With a minimum of 1 portrait-photo, you can create a Digital-Twin of your own and start generating personal photos in different settings (work photos as starter!).
+With a minimum of 1 portrait-photo, you can create a Digital-Twin of your own and start generating personal portraits in different settings (multiple styles now supported!).
 You may train your Digital-Twin model and generate photos via FaceChain's Python scripts, or via the familiar Gradio interface.
 You can also experience FaceChain directly with our [ModelScope Studio](https://modelscope.cn/studios/CVstudio/cv_human_portrait/summary).

 FaceChain is powered by [ModelScope](https://github.com/modelscope/modelscope).